Register now to get rid of these ads!

 ALLIANCE MEMBER

 OK, so six months have passed.
 I was out of town for over three and then tried to order a DUI (Davis United Industries) HIE.
 American made.
 Back ordered.
 Waited several months and supplier said they now have no idea when it might be available.
 So, ordered a Pro-Form from Summitt.
-Yes, it is Chinese maid but Summitt says they have had no problems with them.
+Yes, it is Chinese made but Summitt says they have had no problems with them.
 Will try to install it this weekend.
 Will also go back over all the other possible issues mentioned in this thread.

 PLEASE, ALL THE BACK AND FORTH ABOUT THE MERITS OF POINTS vs HEI AREN'T HELPING.